 When pets become suddenly or terminally ill, their owners can find themselves in a difficult and emotionally painful situation.
-Luckily, with a healthy animal, you may only incur an annual or bi-annual bill.
-Still, vet costs aren’t cheap.

-The major reason dogs are surrendered to shelters is due to an owner’s inability to financially support them, and of that number some form of health condition is present.
-However, if you didn't plan enough and have no pet savings account, there are several other vet care financing options you can explore to help your veterinary bills.
+The major reason dogs are surrendered to shelters is due to an owner’s inability to support them financially, and of that number, some form of health condition is present.

 ALSO READ: 18 Tips on How to Save Money on Dog Care and Vet Bills